bitshares/bitshares.github.io-old/referral-program/index.md

 its own referrer it gets 80% cash back on every transaction fee it pays.

 ### Example
-Lets look at an example of how this system works in practice.
+Let's look at an example of how this system works in practice.
 Sam learns about BitShares after a Google search for “decentralized exchange” and decides to create an account.
 He chooses a hosted wallet provider such as [moonstone.io](http://moonstone.io) to create an account.
 Moonstone has already become a lifetime member, so when Moonstone creates an account for Sam it sets the registrar and referrer to